 There’s so much to do and see while you’re in Israel —and also a few things you’ll need to get ready for before you go!
 Prepare for your adventure with BBYO Passport by reading this helpful guide below —and start getting excited for the incredible adventure that awaits!

 We hope you will take the time to review this document in its entirety.
 In particular, please ensure that you have:

 - Arranged travel to/from the departure airport or the pre-approved meeting point and submitted your travel plans to us.

-- Uploaded a copy of your passport and ensured that it is valid for at least six months after our return date.
+- Uploaded a copy of your passport and ensured that it is valid for at least six months from our departure date.

 - Added a travel insurance policy (optional).

 - Arranged for a local SIM or phone (optional) rental.

 - Joined the program Whatsapp group (teens only!).